 The first Frankfurt Spring Ball was held in May 1968.
 We do not have any record of one in 1969 but there has been one every year since 1970 so that we celebrated our 40th ball in 2008.
 We want to give you a brief history of the Frankfurt Ball on this page.

 We also remember the awful food in the period up till about 1992.
 You were presented with a plate with a pre-prepared portion (you had the choice of vegetarian or not when registering) and for those who were really hungry there was a dish of Waldorf salad on the table.
-We only managed to get a buffet when the restaurant was taken over by a new manager who is also unforgotten and still mourned by many of our ball guests.
-(By the way, on the very early ball invitations there is mention of a »cold buffet« so the pre-prepared portions was fortunately not a permanent institution.)
+Then the management of the restaurant changed and there was a buffet.
+Not just any buffet, but one that some of our ball guests are still remembering very fondly.
+(By the way, on the very early ball invitations there is mention of a »cold buffet« so it seems that the pre-prepared portions were fortunately not a permanent institution.)

-In autumn 1998 the story spread through the local press: the tenant of the Wilhelmsbad Kurhaus restaurant had done a moonlight flit and taken with him the complete kitchen equipment and everything else not nailed down.
-This had been preceded by problems with the »Administration of the State Castles and Gardens in Hessen« which is responsible for the Kurhaus and evidently incapable of reaching an agreement with the tenant in the matter of repairs, redecoration and the like.
-No cash was forthcoming, the rent was reduced and even the courts were involved.
-This abrupt end drove us to seek a new venue for our ball almost in panic as we only discovered what had happened by chance via the press.
+In autumn of 1998 the story spread through the local press: the tenant of the Wilhelmsbad Kurhaus restaurant had done a moonlight flit and taken with him the complete kitchen equipment and everything else not nailed down.
+This had been preceded by problems with the »Administration of the State Castles and Gardens in Hessen« which is responsible for the Kurhaus, and was evidently incapable of reaching an agreement with the tenant concerning repairs, redecoration and the like.
+No cash was forthcoming, the rent was withheld and even the courts were involved.
+This abrupt end drove us to an almost frantic search for a new venue for our ball as we, too, only read about what had happened in the paper, quite by chance.

-The Hattersheim era marked a change in MC from Jack to Anselm; the latter had to take over at short notice in 2000 when Jack feel ill just before the ball.
-After Jack's very sad premature death in 2002 he took over the job permanently.
+The Hattersheim era also marked a change in MC from Jack to Anselm; the latter had to take over at short notice in 2000 when Jack feel ill just before the ball.
+After Jack's very sad premature death in 2002 the job went to him on a permanent basis.

 In summer 2006 it was time to look for another ball venue again as the tenant of the Stadthalle Hattersheim moved on to pastures new.
 Various communal and other function rooms in the Rhine-Main area were contacted, inspected and rejected – mostly due to the exorbitant fees charged to non-local clubs.
-Hence the search committee under the leadership of Eva Schiedrum decided to make a virtue of necessity and to confine the search to the place where we are - even if indirectly - a »local« club, i.e. Frankfurt.
-The city locations here are run by the Saalbau GmbH and so, after a brief visit to the »House Ronneburg« in North Frankfurt which we liked a lot but whose availability could not be guaranteed, we decided in favour of »Volkshaus Enkheim«” on the East side of Frankfurt, near to the »Hessen Center«” (a shopping centre), the tram line and end of the Autobahn A66.
-(Those living to the East were happy again.
-This time those in the West were moaning).
+Hence the search committee under the leadership of Eva Schiedrum decided to make a virtue of necessity and to confine the search to the place where we are - even if indirectly - a »local« club, i.e., Frankfurt.
+The city locations here are run by the Saalbau GmbH and so, after a brief visit to the »Haus Ronneburg« in the north of the city, which we liked a lot but whose availability could not be guaranteed, we decided in favour of »Volkshaus Enkheim«” on the east side of Frankfurt, near to the »Hessen Center« (a shopping centre), the tram line and the end of the Autobahn A66.
+(Those living to the east were happy again.
+This time those in the west were moaning).

 The first ball in Volkshaus Enkheim was in 2007, initially under somewhat difficult conditions.
-Contrary to the grandiose promises of the Saalbau the renovations to the restaurant were nowhere near finished so that the new tenant had to improvise with »mobile catering«” for the ball which he managed magnificently, minor problems being dealt with promptly.
-The kitchen has been installed for 2008 and we are hoping for the best…
+Contrary to the grandiose promises of the Saalbau the renovations to the restaurant were nowhere near finished so that the new tenant had to improvise with »mobile catering« for the ball which he managed magnificently, minor problems being dealt with promptly.
+The kitchen was installed in time for the 2008 ball and has not disappointed us so far …

 |1998||Anselm (keyboard) – for some of the dances|